7HE-LUCKY-FISH/password_gen_owasp/README.md

 Generates Password Following Owasp guidelines
 Personal Password Generation

-Currently attempting to make it fit in the task tray in windows so its available at anytime
+Currently attempting to make it fit in the task tray in windows so its available at anytime, trying to learn c# for it